What are Rapid Diagnostic Services?

 Site-specific services are for patients where their symptoms are suspicious of a specific cancer type, for example bowel or prostate cancer.
 They are currently being developed and rolled out across Cheshire and Merseyside in a phased approach over the next four years.

-Services are currently being developed at Liverpool University Hospitals NHS Foundation Trust: Aintree University Hospital and Countess of Chester Hospital NHS Foundation Trust.
+Services are currently being developed/discussed at Liverpool University Hospitals NHS Foundation Trust (Aintree University Hospital), Wirral University Teaching Hospital NHS Foundation Trust and East Cheshire NHS Trust.

 For more information on the CMCA approach to Rapid Diagnostic Services, please contact Project Manager Sarah Griffiths at firstname.lastname@example.org